 2001 – Temple Beth El has continued to grow as our spiritual home, a place to shape our families’ Jewish lives.
 Temple Beth El’s mission is to teach Judaism by example and by precept: through worship, learning, and community activities.
 The synagogue has continued to offer religious services, children’s education, adult study groups, music programs, and counseling to members, non-members, students of the four surrounding colleges, and to visitors from out-of town.

 In 1992, we reached a significant milestone when a full-time rabbi was engaged, making it possible to observe all Jewish Holy Days and to expand our children’s and adults’ pastoral needs and education programs.
 Our Oneonta Jewish Community was blessed when Rabbi Donald Neil Roberts came to us.
 We were twice blessed when Rabbi Roberts brought with him, his wife, Barbara Lynn Roberts, a Cantorial Soloist.
-After serving our community for twenty years, the Roberts’ retired and we were lucky to have had a wonderful replacement in Rabbi Molly Karp.
-Following her departure from our community after five dedicated years we are so fortunate to have Cantor and Rabbi George Hirschfeld as our new rabbi.
-Rabbi Hirschfeld has relocated to Oneonta from his home in Brooklyn, NY so we once again are blessed to have our Rabbi living locally and working with our congregation.
+After serving our community for twenty years, the Roberts’ retired and we were lucky to have had a wonderful replacement in Rabbi Molly Karp who served our community for five years.

 Frequently in the past, the sanctuary had been too small to accommodate our regular Shabbat congregation and did not accommodate our needs during the High Holy Days.
 For decades, we had to borrow facilities from area colleges, churches, and other institutions to conduct services for our members and guests.